rexlx/send/README.md

 This is mostly a place for me to play around with vue.
+I repurposed the application taught in [this](https://www.udemy.com/course/working-with-vue-3-and-go/) course (which i'm still working my way through :)) ).
 That said, I'd still like to post some screenshots and instructions in the event anyone happens upon this repo.
 Until then, I'm going to assume you know / have a few things.

 1. you will need [go](https://go.dev/doc/install) and [node](https://nodejs.org/en/download/)/npm installed.
 2. you know how to run code in general (in this case, compiling go and running the vue frontend.)